mastodon/documentation/content/en/methods/scheduled_statuses.md

 ##### Form data parameters

 scheduled_at
 : String.
-ISO 8601 Datetime at which the status will be published.
+[Datetime](/api/datetime-format#datetime) at which the status will be published.
 Must be at least 5 minutes into the future.

 #### Response
 ##### 200: OK